Finkch/resume/resume.md

 * Developed Python scripts for analyzing student-submitted code patterns.
 * Led semi-structured interviews; performed thematic analysis of transcripts and surveys.
-* Contributed to a research project aimed at improving physics labratory pedagogy.
+* Contributed to a research project aimed at improving physics laboratory pedagogy.

 &nbsp;